-Matt Solotto worked in antibody discovery at Adimab for five years, managing many antibody campaigns.
-He focused on platform optimization, testing nanodiscs and whole cell selection for G protein-coupled receptor targets.
-Matt ran poker club at Adimab and his hometown is York, PA.
+Matt Salotto worked in antibody discovery at Adimab for five years, managing many antibody campaigns.
+He focused on platform optimization, testing nanodiscs and whole cell selection for G-protein-coupled receptor targets.
+Matt ran a poker club at Adimab and his hometown is York, Pennsylvania.

 Information Technology Manager

-Stephen Sousa is an IT Professional with 26 years of IT experience and 20 years of experience implementing technology solutions.
-Before IPI, he worked as the IT manager at Massachusetts Institute of Technology’s Poverty Action Lab, and as a Senior Database Programmer/Analyst at the Archdiocese of Boston.
+Stephen Sousa is an IT professional with 26 years of IT experience and 20 years of experience implementing technology solutions.
+Before IPI, he worked as the IT manager at Massachusetts Institute of Technology’s Poverty Action Lab, and as a senior database programmer and analyst at the Archdiocese of Boston.

-Sophia Ulmer is from Denver, CO, and recently graduated from the University of Colorado, Boulder, with a degree in chemical and biological engineering.
+Sophia Ulmer is from Denver, Colorado, and recently graduated from the University of Colorado, Boulder, with a degree in chemical and biological engineering.
 While there, she was an undergraduate research assistant in Timothy Whitehead’s lab.
-One fun fact about Sophia is she drafted an entire fantasy novel while in middle and high School and hopes to one day publish a work of creative writing.
+One fun fact about Sophia is she drafted an entire fantasy novel while in middle and high school.
+She hopes to one day publish a work of creative writing.

 Senior Research Associate

-Roushu Zhang joined IPI after earning BS degrees from the Sichuan University in China and the University of New Mexico, as well as a PhD from the University of Maryland.
-She focused on biochemistry and glycobiology and is currently working on antibody production.
+Roushu Zhang joined IPI after earning bachelor’s degrees from Sichuan University in China and the University of New Mexico, as well as a Ph.D. from the University of Maryland.
+Her research focused on biochemistry and glycobiology, and she is currently working on antibody production.
 Roushu has an additional bone in her ankle, making the total number of bones in her body to be 207!

-Before joining IPI, Haisun Zhu was a principal scientist at Novo Nordisk research center in China, where he developed antibodies and biologics to treat hemophilia and diabetes.
+Before joining IPI, Haisun Zhu was a principal scientist at Novo Nordisk Research Center in China, where he developed antibodies and biologics to treat hemophilia and diabetes.
 One antibody he discovered is currently in clinical trials.
-A fun fact: Haisun once put together a 6000-piece jigsaw puzzle in three months, which covered his entire living room floor.
+A fun fact: Haisun once put together a 6,000-piece jigsaw puzzle in three months — it covered his entire living room floor.